17livincent/HonorsThesisProject/README.md

 #
 <a name='locally'></a>
 # How To Run Locally
-If you'd like to host and run SigNorm on your own machine, start by cloning the repository into your preferred directory.
+If you'd like to host and/or run SigNorm on your own machine, start by cloning the repository into your preferred directory.
 ```
 git clone https://github.com/17livincent/SigNormApp
 ```